This post contains affiliate links.

 Tomatillo Tip

-While tomatillo might seem to mean “little tomato,” it actually isn’t a tomato!
+While tomatillo might seem to mean “little tomato,” it isn’t a tomato!
 They are related but have a more acidic and less sweet taste than tomatoes.
 Unlike most produce, tomatillos are most flavorful when unripe, hence the green color.
-Remove the paper husk just before using, and rinse off the stickiness with warm water before dicing.
+Remove the paper husk before using, and rinse the stickiness with warm water before dicing.

-How to make Pozole Without Meat
+How to Make Pozole Without Meat

-Step 1: Flavor Base
+Step 1: Make the Flavor Base

 Add your diced onion, jalapeño, and garlic and season it up.
 This is the first layer to making just about any soup!

-Step 2: Mushrooms
+Step 2: Add Mushrooms

 This step takes a good five minutes.
 You want the mushrooms to let all their water out and begin to brown.
 This ensures the flavor isn’t watered down.

-Step 3: Fillings
+Step 3: Add Fillings

 Add the prepared tomatillos, beans, hominy, and broth.
 Cover and let simmer for at least 20 minutes for the flavors to meld.